wp-plugins/ticket-tailor/readme.txt

 Stable tag: 1.3
 License: GPLv2 or later

 Sell event tickets online via your WordPress website.
-Ticket Tailor is an easy to use event ticketing and event registration system.
+Ticket Tailor is an easy to use event ticketing and event registration system that comes with a WordPress plugin for easy integration.

 == Description ==